A conversation with the curators of the Angolan Pavilion at the 2013 Venice Biennale.

 For you, what is the state of Angolan arts?
 And how do you plan to keep contributing to artistic culture in the near future?

 PN: There is a lot of production from young artists and obviously an older generation.
 However, there are very few proper professional structures that can support those artists.
 We need more schools, galleries and platforms to support what is being produced by Angolan contemporary artists.
 The Luanda Triennale gave the starting point, and the several independent studios and projects such as e-studio [Antonio Ole, Rita GT, Francisco Vidal and Nelo Teixeira] are trying to establish alternative platforms for debate.
 But we still have a long way to go…

-SRP: We are setting up an ambitious programme of artists residencies in Sardinia, as part of Beyond Entropy Mediterranean.
-The open-air gallery of Mangiabarche and the Museum of Contemporary Art of Calasetta will operate as epicentre for the continuous cultural and artistic exchange between artists from Mediterranean and from Africa.
+SRP: We are setting up an ambitious program of artists residencies in Sardinia, as part of Beyond Entropy Mediterranean.
+The open-air gallery of Mangiabarche and the Museum of Contemporary Art of Calasetta will operate as epicenter for the continuous cultural and artistic exchange between artists from Mediterranean and from Africa.
 In other words: the best is yet to come.

 - This interview was originally published in Portuguese by Arte Capital in August 2013.
 This is a translation.
 Versão portuguesa, disponível aqui.